demonicreaper666/NeoForge-Tutorial-1.21.1-demonicShadow666/README.md

+CREDITS GO TO:
+KAUPENJOE for providing this course and knowledge  -- i thank you.

 Started out following the neoForge Tutorial on KaupenJoe youtube then went to the course as it had more stuff I wanted to learn
 All Credit for this "mod" and all images, models, textures and code (henceforth dubbed assets) are provided by KaupenJoe via his course or his youtube series via the MIT Licsence.